zulip/zulip/CODE_OF_CONDUCT.md

 temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

-If someone outside the development community (e.g. a user of the Zulip software) engages in unacceptable behavior that affects someone in the community, we still want to know.
+If someone outside the development community (for example, a user of the Zulip software) engages in unacceptable behavior that affects someone in the community, we still want to know.
 Even if we don't have direct control over the violator, the community organizers can still support the people affected, reduce the chance of a similar violation in the future, and take any direct action we can.

-The nature of reporting means it can only help after the fact.
+The nature of reporting means it can only provide assistance after the fact.
 If you see something you can do while a violation is happening, do it.
 A lot of the harms of harassment and other violations can be mitigated by the victim knowing that the other people present are on their side.